 - Location: Vermont

-Salvaged Vehicles in VermontCompare Car Insurance Rates in 3 Easy Steps
+Salvaged Vehicles in VermontCompare Car Insurance Rates in 3 Steps

 Vermont considers a vehicle to be salvage when it has been wrecked, destroyed, or damaged so badly that the inspecting insurance company considers it uneconomical to repair the vehicle, and the vehicle is not repaired by or for the owner.
 In other words, it's a total loss.
-Such a vehicle, if it is fewer than 10 years old, will need to be issued a salvage title.
+Such a vehicle, if it is 15 years old or newer, will need to be issued a salvage title.

 Purchasing a salvage vehicle has its risks.
 There have been many examples of dubious car dealers selling salvage vehicles under the facade of being mechanically sound.

 This makes it important for you to have a licensed mechanic inspect a used vehicle before you buy it.
 Salvaged cars can be made to appear cosmetically new, making it easy for an inexperienced buyer to falsely conclude that the vehicle's engine is in prime condition.
 It's a problem Vermont's DMV, in conjunction with the Department of Justice, continues to battle.

 To help protect you from being saddled with a deficient salvage vehicle, Vermont's Rebuilt/Salvage Title Application (Form TA-VT-17) requires detailed information.
 Besides the usual name and address, all applicants must also provide answers to all relevant questions including vehicle identification number (VIN), odometer reading, and full damage assessment.